Language-Research-Technology/ldaca-documentation/content/using-ldaca/access-policy/index.md

 6. LDaCA may change the site and suspend or cancel user access without notice.
 7. LDaCA is not responsible for any breaches of legal, moral or ethical standards by users.

-The Terms of Use can be viewed here.
-TODO: [Link to LDaCA Terms of Use]
+The Terms of Use can be viewed [here](/content/using-ldaca/terms-of-use/).

 TODO: add flowchart image